 Since you can buy real estate with little (or no) money down, it doesn’t cost as much to get started as you might think.

->

-> On top of that, a VA loan doesn’t require you to hold private mortgage insurance, and they typically have lower mortgage rates than most other loans.
-On top of that, you can get into a property for 0% down.
+On top of that, a VA loan doesn’t require you to hold private mortgage insurance (PMI), which can be quite expensive.
+And, these loans typically have lower mortgage rates than most other loans.
+Plus, you can get into your new home for 0% down.

->

-> There are two loan options that let you buy real estate for only 3% down.
+There are two loan options that let you buy real estate for only 3% down.
 These are the HomeReady Mortgage by Fannie Mae and the Conventional 97 by Fannie Mae.

 With the HomeReady Mortgage, you need a minimum credit score of 620 and 3% down.
 It’s designed for low to middle-income earners, but you can use the income for anyone living in the house to qualify for the mortgage.

 So if children work and contribute to the household, or if parents will be living with you, all that income counts to qualify.

 The Conventional 97 loan option is designed for first-time homeowners.
 If you haven’t owned a home for the past three years, you have a credit score of 620 or higher, and a debt-to-income ratio of less than 43%, you have a good chance of qualifying.

 However, you can’t use a Conventional 97 loan option for a multi-family unit.
 It has to be your primary residence.